The following information provides an overview of how we process your personal data and your rights under the Data Protection Law.

-Beyond the aforementioned three months, we only keep the documents longer if explicitly agreed upon with the applicant.
+Beyond the aforementioned six months, we only keep the documents longer if explicitly agreed upon with the applicant.
 In order to be considered for the recruiting process, an applicant necessarily shares their data.

 4. For what purposes and on what legal basis do we use your information?